Thick Soergel calculus in type A: Expression graphs and the idempotent

-\begin{prop} For any $i \in J$, $C \ot B_i \cong C\{1\} \oplus C\{-1\}$. \end{prop}
+\begin{prop} For any $i \in J$, $X \ot i \cong X(1) \oplus X(-1)$. \end{prop}

-\begin{proof} Note that \igc{1}{BJBidecompproof1} In this calculation, the box labelled $J$ just represents some appropriate projector or idempotent for $C$.
-This calculation, proven using Proposition \ref{aproperties}, decomposes the identity of $C \ot B_i$ into two orthogonal idempotents, in a similar fashion to (\ref{iidecomp}) (checking that they are orthogonal idempotents is also easy with Proposition \ref{aproperties}. \end{proof}
+\begin{proof} Note that \igc{1}{BJBidecompproof1} In this calculation, the box labeled $J$ just represents some appropriate projector for $X$.
+This calculation, proven using Proposition \ref{aproperties}, decomposes the identity of $X \ot i$ into two orthogonal idempotents, in a similar fashion to \eqref{iidecomp}.
+Checking that they are orthogonal idempotents is also easy with Proposition \ref{aproperties}. \end{proof}

-\begin{thm} The object $C$ is an indecomposable idempotent, whose class in the Grothendieck group is $b_J$.
-After applying the functor to $R$-bimodules, $C$ is isomorphic to $B_J$. \end{thm}

-\begin{proof} Let $c$ be the class of $C$ in the Grothendieck group.
-We now know that $c$ lies inside $\mH_J \subset \mH$, and that $b_i c = (v + v^{-1}) c$ for any $i \in J$.
-This forces $c$ to be inside the ideal of $b_J$ in $\mH_J$, which implies that $c$ is a scalar multiple of $b_J$.
-However, thanks to the calculation of Hom spaces in Proposition \ref{zHomtoR} we know that $\epsilon(c)=v^{d_J}$, and we already knew that $\epsilon(b_J)=v^{d_J}$.
-Therefore $c=b_J$.
-This in turn lets us calculate the graded rank of $\END(C)$, which has a $1$-dimensional degree $0$ part, and is otherwise concentrated in positive degree.
-Therefore $C$ is indecomposable.
-Since indecomposable Soergel bimodules are determined by their image in the Grothendieck group (one can show this using characters; see for instance \cite{Soe3}), we have $C \cong B_J$. \end{proof}

-\begin{remark} Let us briefly deal with the case of $J$ a \emph{disconnected} sub-Dynkin diagram, so that $W_J = S_{d_1} \times S_{d_2} \times \ldots \times S_{d_k}$.
-The longest element is just the product of the longest element of each $S_{d_i}$, and similarly, $B_J$ is just the tensor product of $B_{S_{d_i}}$.
-The graph $\Gamma_{w_J}$ for this parabolic is just a product of the graphs for the longest element of each $S_{d_i}$, which has a large number of disjoint squares but is otherwise not particularly complicated.
-If we let $s_J$ (the source) be the concatenation of $s_{S_{d_i}}$ (and the same for $t$), then we may view the path morphism from $s_J \to t_J$ diagrammatically as the horizontal concatenations of the path morphism for each component.
-To define $a_i$ for $J$, define it for the connected subgraph of which $i$ is a part, and then extend it via the identity map to the remainder of $J$ (thanks to distant sliding rules, it has all the same properties).
-The main results and theorems hold true for disconnected $J$ as well. \end{remark}